carrotquest/django-clickhouse/docs/overview.md

 You can also change other [configuration parameters](configuration.md) depending on your project.

 #### Example
-* if you already have a celery work flow:
+* if you already have a celery workflow:
     ```python
     # django-clickhouse library setup
     CLICKHOUSE_DATABASES = {